rockycool000007/Python-Projects/GetToTheEnd/README.md

 ### Changes / Updates

+* 5/20/18:
+   - I created the validation and/or tests for the `else` statements when the player had to make a decision to catch if the player inputs an invalid number.
+I did this by creating functions for the two room branches and using a `while` loop in the `else` statement to catch wrong inputs.

 * 5/19/18:
    - Created the `Doppelganger` class along with the new Doppelganger enemy the play has to fight (this is the final enemy or final boss).
    - Updated the doc strings for the Player and Enemy super classes to encompass all of the methods used.